webplatform/docs/tutorials/css_transforms/index.md

 already modified space.

 To clarify how to use this feature, this extended example builds a cube representing playing dice that can spin freely.
-The entire markup appears like this:
+The markup is implemented as a series of nested elements:

  &lt;div class="scene">
      &lt;div class="dice">